jmbrule/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 * 3.1.5.3 **MUST** implement the 'deny ipv6_net' command in accordance with section 2.3.2 of this specification.

 ### 3.1.6 Conformance Clause 6: Update File Producer
-An OpenC2 Producer statisifes 'Update File Producer' conformnace if:
+An OpenC2 Producer statisifes 'Update File Producer' conformance if:
-* 3.1.6.1 **MUST** meet all of the conformance criteria ideintified in Conformance Clause 1 of this specification.
+* 3.1.6.1 **MUST** meet all of the conformance criteria identified in Conformance Clause 1 of this specification.
 * 3.1.6.2 **MUST** implement the 'update file' command in accordance with section 2.3.5.1 of this specification.

-### 3.1.7 Conformance Clause 7: delete rule number Producer
+### 3.1.7 Conformance Clause 7: Delete Rule Number Producer
-An OpenC2 Producer statisifes 'delete rule Producer' conformnace if:
+An OpenC2 Producer satisfies 'Delete Rule Number Producer' conformance if:
-* 3.1.7.1 **MUST** meet all of the conformance criteria ideintified in Conformance Clause 1 of this specification.
+* 3.1.7.1 **MUST** meet all of the conformance criteria identified in Conformance Clause 1 of this specification.
 * 3.1.7.2 **MUST** implement the 'delete slpf:rule_number' in accordance with section 2.3.4.1 of this specification.

 ### 3.1.8 Conformance Clause 8: Running Producer
-An OpenC2 Producer statisifes 'Running Producer' conformnace if:
+An OpenC2 Producer satisfies 'Running Producer' conformnace if:
-* 3.1.8.1 **MUST** meet all of the conformance criteria ideintified in Conformance Clause 1 of this specification.
+* 3.1.8.1 **MUST** meet all of the conformance criteria identified in Conformance Clause 1 of this specification.
 * 3.1.8.2 **MUST** implement the 'running' command argument as a valid option for any command associated with the 'deny' or 'allow' actions in accordance with sections 2.3.1 and 2.3.2 of this specificaiton.

 ### 3.1.9 Conformance Clause 9: Direction Producer
-An OpenC2 Producer statisifes 'Direction Producer' conformnace if:
+An OpenC2 Producer satisfies 'Direction Producer' conformance if:
-* 3.1.9.1 **MUST** meet all of the conformance criteria ideintified in Conformance Clause 1 of this specification.
+* 3.1.9.1 **MUST** meet all of the conformance criteria identified in Conformance Clause 1 of this specification.
 * 3.1.9.2 **MUST** implement the 'direction' command argument as a valid option for any command associated with the 'deny' or 'allow' actions in accordance with sections 2.3.1 and 2.3.2 of this specificaiton.

 ### 3.1.10 Conformance Clause 10: drop-process Producer
-An OpenC2 Producer statisifes 'drop-process Producer' conformnace if:
+An OpenC2 Producer satisfies 'drop-process Producer' conformance if:
-* 3.1.10.1 **MUST** meet all of the conformance criteria ideintified in Conformance Clause 1 of this specification.
+* 3.1.10.1 **MUST** meet all of the conformance criteria identified in Conformance Clause 1 of this specification.
 * 3.1.10.2 **MUST** implement the 'drop_process' command argument as a valid option for any command associated with the 'deny' or 'allow' actions in accordance with sections 2.3.1 and 2.3.2 of this specificaiton.

 ### 3.1.11 Conformance Clause 11: Temporal Producer
-An OpenC2 Producer statisifes 'Temporal Producer' conformnace if:
+An OpenC2 Producer satisfies 'Temporal Producer' conformance if:
-* 3.1.11.1 **MUST** meet all of the conformance criteria ideintified in Conformance Clause 1 of this specification.
+* 3.1.11.1 **MUST** meet all of the conformance criteria identified in Conformance Clause 1 of this specification.
 * 3.1.11.2 **MUST** implement the 'start_time' command argument as a valid option for any command other than 'query features'.
-* 3.1.11.3 **MUST** implemnet the 'stop_time' and 'duration' command arguments as a valid option for any command other than 'query features' or 'update file'.
+* 3.1.11.3 **MUST** implement the 'stop_time' and 'duration' command arguments as a valid option for any command other than 'query features' or 'update file'.

 ## 3.2 Clauses Pertaining to the OpenC2 Consumer Conformance Target
 All OpenC2 Consumers that are conformant to this specification MUST satisfy Conformance Clause 12 and MAY satisfy one or more of Conformance Clauses 13 through 22.